TalhaIsrar/RISCV_Branch_Target_Buffer/README.md

 - When the branch is resolved:
   - The BTB and predictor update their state based on actual execution.
   - If mispredicted, the pipeline is flushed and corrected.

+### 4. Track history in set
+- A Least Recently Used (LRU) scheme is used to keep track of latest accessed branch within a set.
+- It is implemented as a register of 8 bits where 0 indicated Branch1 was recently accessed and 1 indicating Branch2 was accessed.

+### 5. Forwarding
+If the PC value from IF stage and updatePC value from EX stage are same indicating an update to PC being fetched, there is support to pass the updated prediction directly instead of the need to wait 1 clock cycle.

 ## Usage
 1. **Clone the repository:**